gchq/stroom-docs/content/en/docs/install-guide/stroom-6-installation.md

 #### Change the API keys

 First generate new API keys.
-You can generate a new API key using Stroom, under {{< stroom-menu "Tools" "API Keys" >}}.
+You can generate a new API key using Stroom.
+From the top menu, select:

+{{< stroom-menu "Tools" "API Keys" >}}

 The following need to be changed:

 - `STROOM_SECURITY_API_TOKEN`